-If you are a Windows 10 or Windows 11 user, you may experience issues with your sound after updating your system.
-If you are facing this issue, there is no need to worry as this problem can be fixed using the following steps.
+If you are a Windows 10 or Windows 11 user, you might sometimes encounter issues with your sound after updating your system (Windows Update).
+If you are facing this issue, you can try the following steps to fix the issue.

 Check the Volume and Playback Settings